Quasi-Stationary Solutions in Gravity Theories with Modified Dispersion Relations and Finsler-Lagrange-Hamilton Geometry: Nonholonomic Diadic Geometry of (co) Tangent Lorentz Bundles

 The equations (\ref{lccondh})-(\ref{lccondsd}) can be solved in explicit form for manifolds/ bundle spaces of total dimensions 4-10, see references in \cite{v18a} and next Section.

 Introducing distortions from Theorem \ref{thdistr} into formulas (\ref {dcurvabstr}), we can prove in abstract and N-adapted forms:

-\begin{theorem} \textsf{[existence of canonical distortions of Riemannian and Ricci d- and/or s-tensors determined by MDRs] } There are canonical distortion relations encoding MDRs for respective canonical Lagrange-Finsler and/or diadic nonholonomic variables:
+\begin{theorem} \textsf{[existence of canonical distortions of Riemannian and Ricci d- and/or s-tensors determined by MDRs] } There are canonical distortion relations encoding MDRs for respective canonical Lagrange-Finsler and/or dyadic nonholonomic variables:

 with respective distortion d-tensors $\ \widehat{\mathcal{Z}},$ on $\mathbf{ TV;}$ $\ ^{\shortmid }\widehat{\mathcal{Z}},$ on $\mathbf{T}^{\ast }\mathbf{V };\ _{s}^{\shortmid }\widehat{\mathcal{Z}},$ on $\mathbf{T}^{\ast }\mathbf{V} ;$